SJTU-ECTL/GOMIL/README.md

   Note that all the above configurations about optimized prefix tree can be achieved from adder tree's optimization solution file, e.g., `Tune_WL/gurobi_glo_adder_10.sol`, and we will modify the code to generate these configurations automatically!

+- Run this code and all related verilog files .v are generated in `script_Verilog_Generator/`.